-The comforting presence of the members of the Board of Trustees were likewise commendable.
-One of them even volunteered to act as guarantor if we lacked financial resources to pay the bill.
+The comforting presence of the members of the Board of Trustees was likewise commendable.
+One of them even volunteered to act as a guarantor if we lacked financial resources to pay the bill.

-Lastly, what will be more reassuring than the personal visit of the hospital director himself who came and give me and Mam Martha his comforting words.
+Lastly, what will be more reassuring than the hospital director’s personal visit, who came and give Mam Martha and me his comforting words?

 It was to him that I first shared my favorable impressions and experience.